Get trial

 5:14

-Before diving into the capabilities of AnalyticsCreator’s Historization Wizard, it’s important to consider a few key prerequisites and best practices.
+Before using AnalyticsCreator's Historization Wizard, it is important to consider a few key prerequisites and best practices.

-• Performance considerations: Large datasets can significantly slow down historization if not handled carefully.
-Consider techniques such as partitioning, incremental loads, and optimized indexing to keep performance under control.
+• Performance considerations: Large datasets can slow down historization if they are not handled carefully.
+Consider techniques such as partitioning, incremental loads, and optimized indexing to keep performance under control in the selected target environment.

-AnalyticsCreator's Historization Wizard significantly streamlines this process.
-It provides built-in support for Slowly Changing Dimensions (SCDs), which are essential for managing master data that changes over time, such as customers, products, or patients.
-To illustrate this, let’s look at a practical example.
+AnalyticsCreator's Historization Wizard helps streamline this process with built-in support for Slowly Changing Dimensions.
+SCDs are essential for managing master data that changes over time, such as customers, products, contracts, suppliers, or organizational structures.
+For a broader overview of SCD concepts, see our guide to the benefits and challenges of Slowly Changing Dimensions.

-AnalyticsCreator’s Historization Wizard guides you through historization in just a few structured steps.
-You select your source table, define which attributes should be historized, choose appropriate SCD types, and let the tool generate the underlying logic and code.
+AnalyticsCreator's Historization Wizard guides you through historization in a few structured steps.
+You select your source table, define which attributes should be historized, choose the appropriate SCD types, and use AnalyticsCreator to generate the underlying logic and artifacts for the configured model.

 Historization in AC